Dorothea von Schlegel: Importance in cultural history

 As the daughter of a member of the German literary establishment, Moses Mendelssohn, Dorothea was surrounded throughout her life by poets, critics, musicians, novelists, and philosophers of Europe.
 Gotthold Ephraim Lessing was her father's closest friend and colleague, and the Emancipation and secularization of the Jews and Jewish culture was a direct outcome of their work.
 (Mendelssohn was the model for Nathan der Weise in Lessing's play of the same name.)
 Dorothea's brother, Joseph, was a friend and sponsor of Alexander von Humboldt, the naturalist and ethnologist.
 Felix Mendelssohn, the composer, and his sister Fanny Mendelssohn, also a gifted musician, were her nephew and niece.

-Most of her work, letters, biographies, etc. seem to be available only in German.
-And there, with the legacy of the Holocaust, she would seem to have an ambiguous status.
-The emancipation of European Jewry, in which she and her family played a significant role, became the main target of the Third Reich and its Nuremberg Laws.

-For some Jews, she may be a less than admirable figure as well, having left her Jewish husband, violated her divorce settlement, and converted first to Protestantism, and finally to Catholicism.
-Most of her later friends were Christians, assimilated or intermarried Jews (like Rahel Levin), or secular Deists and materialists.
 Her association with Germaine de Staël was obviously of the greatest importance since Mme de Staël was also the patron and literary companion of Dorothea's second husband, Friedrich Schlegel.
 The daughter of Jacques Necker, Louis XVI's finance minister, de Staël witnessed the collapse of the Bourbons and the French Revolution.
 (See Christopher Herrold's "Mistress to an Age.")
 It was probably through de Staël's husband, a Swedish Count, that the Schlegels were granted a title of nobility in the Swedish court.